MichaelTMiyoshi/CPPwithMiyoshi/Documents/Readme.md

 AppOrGameDesignDocument.txt | The document of the same name in plain text.
 (I left the header and footer stuff.)
 AppOrGameEvaluationDocument.docx | The evaluation document used in my class to tell me how well the program designer met the requirements he or she set out for the game.
 AppOrGameEvaluationDocument.txt | The document of the same name in plain text.
 (I left the header and footer stuff.)
+GoalSheetAdvanced.docx | Advanced goal sheet for use in my classes.
+(Goal sheets 15-18.)